-- Behavior change is hard, and many wellness programs struggle to increase healthy activity that results in long-term health improvements.
+- Behaviour change is hard, and many wellness programs struggle to increase healthy activity that results in long-term health improvements.

 What do we believe?

-Even without behavior change, insurance-linked wellness programs can improve insured mortality experience.
+Even without behaviour change, insurance-linked wellness programs can improve insured mortality experience.
 We believe insurance products with a wellness benefit:

 - will attract healthier people compared to products without a wellness component